-Just given natural aging progression and whether or not this whole beard thing is just a fad, your passport is valid for ten years.
+Given natural aging progression and whether or not this whole beard thing is just a fad, your passport is valid for ten years.

-Say, for instance you had a kid at 30 and a stressful job, your appearance might change quite a bit by the time you get to 40 🙂
+Say, for instance, you had a kid at 30 and a stressful job, your appearance might change quite a bit by the time you get to 40 🙂

 So personally, if I am on vacation traveling internationally, the last thing I want to do is explain to the border patrol officer from some country that it is me in the picture from 10 years ago.